flavioaiello/swarm-router/README.md

 - Stackable as swarm or stack edge

 ## Docker Swarm
 Built for docker swarm mode `docker swarm init` ingress networking: Service discovery is based on claim resolution.
 Just define your service name urls as network alias names.
-Due to swarm lacking dns `SRV` support, port discovery is done by port discovery.
+Due to swarm lacking dns `SRV` support, port discovery is done by automatic port enumeration based on a default port list.

 ## Mode 1 - Ingress routing
 Simply get started having a swarm-router up and running.
 Now attach and define your app urls.
 The according inner port will be discoverd automaticly.